Tips for Going Plastic Free July

 Refillable stations are available at many zero-waste stores.
 Just pop along with your containers to fill up on your favourite eco-friendly brand.
 Look out for the ingredients too as not only will you be avoiding the single-use plastics but hopefully you'll be helping out our seas and waters by stopping the chemical flow of laundry liquids and cleaning products.

 Personal Tip: Tried and tested Soapnuts and an Eco Egg, both found to be suitable swaps but don't expect a lot of fragrance if that's something you like.
-Currently, we have a Smol Subscription for washing clothes.
+We've also tried a Smol Subscription for washing clothes.
+A little costly but very convenient.
+A cheaper option is perhaps the biological powder in a cardboard box.

 Those infamous Toilet Rolls